Custom Search

 Clean-up

 Clean your aquarium daily to remove feces.
 A regular weekly cleaning should be performed to keep your pet healthy.
 Remove your skink to a secure location.
 Remove all substrate and environmental features.
 Clean your tank with a bleach solution to kill any bacteria.
 RINSE WELL to remove the bleach smell.
-Cleaning all your tank features is important to ensure your pets health.
+Cleaning all your tank features is important to ensure your pet’s health.
 Remember to wash your hands thoroughly after contact with your skink and aquarium to avoid the possibility of salmonella.

 Grooming

 Keep a sturdy shallow dish in your skink tank that can’t be tipped over.
 This water should be changed daily with non-chlorinated water.
-You pet will use this for cooling himself as well as aiding his shedding process.
+Your pet will use this for cooling himself as well as aiding his shedding process.

 Feeding